Website speed affects far more than load time.

 Why should I get you to optimise my WordPress website when I can just install a plugin to do it for me?

-You can just install a plugin to do it for you, and you may see some improvements – but as with most generic plugins, it’s not going to be able to give you solutions to match your exact setup with your exact requirements (and sometimes might make things worse!)
+You can just install a WordPress plugin to do it for you, and you may see some improvements – but as with most generic plugins, it’s not going to be able to give you solutions to match your exact setup with your exact requirements (and sometimes might make things worse!)

 Our WordPress performance solutions aren’t just an off the shelf plugin, we specifically tailor all our optimisations to each website.